Messere/listal-bot/readme.md

 `Listal-bot` is written in [TypeScript](https://www.typescriptlang.org/), for all your hacking pleasures.

-To compile the code run
+To compile the code, run

 ```bash
 npm run compile
 ```

+After that, main executable javascript is `dist/index.js`.

 To check if your code is clean and conforming to standards, run